darinz/DL/10_Advanced_Architectures/02_gat.md

 h_i' = \Vert_{k=1}^K \sigma\left( \sum_{j \in \mathcal{N}(i)} \alpha_{ij}^k W^k h_j \right)
 ```
 where $`\Vert`$ denotes concatenation and $`K`$ is the number of heads.

+> **Key Insight:** Multi-head attention allows the model to attend to different aspects of the neighborhood simultaneously.

 ## 4. GAT Layer Implementation (Python)